 Proposed development in Tysons should be accompanied by the dedication of public or publicly accessible parkland, and by the construction of recreational facilities, such as athletic fields.
 Provision of park land parkland and facilities on-site is preferred.
 If on-site dedication and facility provision are not possible, an equivalent off-site dedication and facility construction within the same district should be sought as a substitution.
 Where it is not possible to locate facilities within the district, locations that serve Tysons may be substituted.
 As a last alternative, as for smaller sites, an equivalent monetary contribution to fund local public parks within Tysons may be substituted.
+Some of the active recreational facility needs may be accommodated by adding or upgrading facilities at existing or future public school sites or in nearby existing parks surrounding Tysons.
 If facilities are constructed on publicly-owned land, an offsetting contribution of park facilities, park land parkland, or cash contribution for parks equivalent to the value of the land used for construction should be provided.